G2934 was born from a recipe we used for testing dolomite

 Notes

 This was the parent of our G2934 cone 6 matte glaze recipe.
-It was done as a formula-to-batch calculation to derive a recipe having as much MgO as possible (past the upper normal limit of 0.35).
-This puts it on a tipping point that makes it sensitive to changes in dolomite chemistry (dolomite being the source of the MgO).
-The recipe has enough B2O3 to melt well but also enough Al2O3 and SiO2 to enable translucency (and a good glass).
-Differences in the translucency give extra information, and enable seeing into the glass rather than just the surface (which would not be the case if it was a typical MgO matte).
+It was done as a formula-to-batch calculation to derive a recipe having as much MgO as possible (past the upper normal limit of 0.35) and near a tipping point between matteness and gloss, opacify and transparency.
+This makes it sensitive to changes in dolomite chemistry (dolomite being the source of the MgO).
+The glaze melts well due to a combination of the 20% frit and low Al2O3 and SiO2.

 Pictures